 - Sina Mirzaei Sefat, PostDoc, 2012-2013.

-Below is an example of the turbulent wakes generated by an array of wind turbines at the Lillgrund offshore wind farm in Sweden.
+Below is an example of our Large-Eddy Simulations of the turbulent wakes generated by an array of wind turbines at the Lillgrund offshore wind farm in Sweden.
 This is a horizontal cross-section of instantaneous 90-m wind speed for the control case with southwesterly wind.